 This article will attempt to explain the following:

 - The difference between term and whole life insurance

 - Why term life insurance is usually the right type of policy

-- Why an insurance salesman might have an incentive to push a more expensive policy
+- Why an insurance salesperson might have an incentive to push a more expensive policy

 While there are many differences between term and whole life insurance, there are three that are pertinent to this article.

 First, the premium on a term insurance policy remains level for the duration of that policy’s term.
-For example, a 20-year policy has the same premium for year 1 as year 20.
+For example, a 20-year policy has the same premium for year one as year 20.
 After that, it needs to be renewed.
 Since premiums usually increase with age, these renewed policies are generally issued at higher rates.
 Whole life insurance, which is considered permanent insurance, has premiums that remain flat for as long as the policyholder keeps paying them.
 This could be for five years or for 50 years.
-Hence the term, ‘whole life.’
+Hence the term, “whole life”.

 We just discussed how you can save up money by buying a whole life policy.
 Also, we just discussed how you might end up paying higher rates for term insurance if you have to renew when you get older.
 That makes the case for whole life insurance, where you can lock in rates when you’re younger, right?